-Troymet currently holds four mineral projects in its property portfolio.
+Troymet currently has three mineral projects in its property portfolio and holds a 2% NSR on a fourth project.
 Dr. Kieran Downes, P.Geo., President and Chief Executive Officer is the qualified person under NI 43-101 who has reviewed the scientific and technical disclosure provided below.